Aleksandar MilivojevicGraduate student

 ResearchOn the minimal sum of Betti numbers of an almost complex manifold (with Michael Albanese), https://arxiv.org/abs/1805.04751 (2018)

 Some short notes (informal)All manifolds are (unless otherwise stated) smooth, closed, and connected.
 Spaces have the homotopy type of a finite or countable cell complex.
 Minimal models are in the sense of rational homotopy theory.

-Some computations with the Froelicher spectral sequence.
+Some calculations with the Froelicher spectral sequence.

-A discussion on almost-complex and stably-almost-complex structures, and the obstructions to such structures in low dimensions.
+A discussion on almost complex and stably almost complex structures, and the obstructions to such structures in low dimensions.
 You can find the minimal models of some relevant homogeneous spaces SO(2n)/U(n) here.
 And believe it or not, not all homogeneous spaces are formal.